Q: What is TTIC?

 Q: What areas of research is TTIC addressing?

-A:TTIC is currently focusing on algorithms and complexity, machine learning, computer vision, computational biology, and speech.
+A:TTIC is currently focusing on machine learning, algorithms and complexity, computer vision, speech and language technologies, computational biology, and robotics.

 Q: Do TTIC faculty have tenure?

 A: Regular faculty positions at the higher professorial ranks (Professor and Associate Professor) carry tenure.